Matheeusb/selenium-ui-tests/README.md

 The purpose of the project is to present a structure with basic functionalities for automated tests:

 * Page Object Pattern
-* Chain of Responsibility Pattern
 * Abstract Factory Pattern
+* Method Chaining
-* Extent Report
+* Extent Report 4
 * Selenium Grid
 * Parallel Execution with ThreadLocal